 However, this was nowhere to be found with the reused coffee filter, and it didn’t taste like Chemex coffee to me.

 So, although I don’t recommend reusing the Chemex filter, you can still try it, but I must warn you that it will not taste like a regular cup of Chemex coffee.

 I’ve tested rising and reusing the Hario V60 paper coffee filters, and I must say that I was pleasantly surprised.
 Below, you’ll find my thoughts:

-Of course, the first brew with a fresh filter will result in a nice and clean tasting cup.
-I’ve been using a medium roast for this test with the Hario V60 filters.
+Of course, the first brew with a fresh filter will result in a nice and clean-tasting cup.
+I’ve been using a medium roast with the Hario V60 filters for this test.

 After the first brew, I rinsed the coffee grounds from the filter and let the filter dry on a paper towel.